Environment and sustainability

 In October 2022, UK Hospitality, the hospitality industry trade body, published its 10 environmental sustainability pledges, outlining how it intends to support businesses in the hospitality sector on their journey to reach net zero by 2040.

-Its pledges, and Wetherspoon’s position on each, are as follows:
+Its pledges, and Wetherspoon’s position and progress on each (where applicable), are as follows:

 1. Deliver on 2040 net-zero aims for the sector